lagtv/lagtv/README.md

 Discussions
 ===========

 I've created a Google Group which will enable to the team to discuss requirements, coding standards and all other aspects of the project.
-Keeping everything in the open :o) Checkout the group here: http://groups.google.com/group/lagtv-website?hl=en
+Keeping everything in the open :o) Checkout the [LagTV Website Discussion Group](http://groups.google.com/group/lagtv-website?hl=en)

 The Team
 ========